Updated December 11, 2019

-Every day, ensure that the goose’s house is always well ventilated, as excess moisture where they sleep can cause a host of problems and attract disease.
-This is especially important for geese that like to go straight from a pool into their sleeping quarters!
-Caked or wet floor or bedding material should be removed immediately and replaced with fresh material to help keep the goose house sanitary.
-Ideal enclosure materials include dry straw or soft wood shavings.
-If you notice any holes around the goose’s house, fencing, or to your goose’s outdoor space, make sure to seal them in order to protect the flock.
-Outside of the goose house, make sure your geese aren’t completely caught walking around exclusively in wet mud; they need a dry place for their feet or else they risk dangerous infections.
-If you need to, place a board above any frequent mud pit locations so they have a dry path.
+Every day, ensure that the indoor space is always well ventilated, as excess moisture can cause a host of problems and attract disease.
+Caked or wet bedding should be removed immediately to help keep the space sanitary.
+Check around water units to ensure the surrounding bedding has not become wet.
+Sometimes the top layer of bedding appears dry, but further inspection reveals completely soaked bedding below.
+If you notice any holes around the enclosure, fencing, or to a goose’s outdoor space, make sure to keep them covered to protect the flock from predators.
+Make sure the outdoor space isn’t excessively muddy and that the geese aren’t forced to stand or walk through deep mud to get to food, water, or into their living space.
+They need a dry place for their feet or else they risk developing dangerous foot issues.
 Check their enclosure to ensure that there are no dangerous materials around such as loose nails or screws, or plants that are toxic to geese.

-Every month, remove all bedding and nesting materials and replenish with new material.
+Every week (or other frequency you’ve established based on the specifics of the space), remove all bedding and nesting materials, clean flooring (using animal safe cleaner and deodorizer), and replenish with new bedding.
 This is very important as it prevents disease from spreading and prevents mold, parasites, fungus and ammonia from building up.
-A clean bed prevents many foot ailments in geese!
-If you can expose a goose’s bed to sunlight, this will also help slow the buildup of bacteria, and makes the goose house feel more fresh to boot!
-When performing any goose house cleaning, be very mindful of dust.
-We highly recommend wearing a particle mask as inhaling dried droppings can be very harmful for humans.
-Try to clean up all the dust and cobwebs as best you can.
-Consider spreading diatomaceous earth (DE) inside the goose house to deter mites.
+When performing any indoor cleaning, be very mindful of dust.
+We highly recommend wearing a particle mask as inhaling dried goose manure can be very harmful for humans.
+A quick dusting right after adding fresh bedding can be helpful.

 About every six months or so, you should perform a thorough cleaning of the entire goose house and yard.
-This includes bleaching and cleaning any feeders, waterers, and all surfaces of the goose house.
+This includes disinfecting and cleaning any feeders, waterers, and all surfaces of the goose house.
 Use a strong detergent and give it at least 30 minutes to be more effective.
 Warm solutions work better at cleaning than cold ones!
-Ensure that all surfaces are dry before reintroducing geese into their home.
-A fall cleaning is helpful to control mites over the wintertime.
+Ensure that all surfaces are dry before reintroducing geese into their living space.
+A fall cleaning is helpful to control parasites over the wintertime.
 Additionally, if you’re planning on introducing a new bird into the flock, a deep cleaning can help prevent the spread of disease.

 Special Summer Considerations